hkmztrk/CytoscapeTutorial/README.md

 ## Tools

-*  Cytoscape, http://www.cytoscape.org , is an open source environment for the analysis and integration of biological networks.
+*  [Cytoscape](http://www.cytoscape.org) is an open source environment for the analysis and integration of biological networks.
 *  Cytoscape enables use of broad range of plugins targeting clustering, graph analysis, ontology analysis and more.
 You can find the available plugins here,